pranavbala3/pranavbala3/README.md

 I’m currently:
 - an AI Python Developer @ Expedient 💻
-- a Machine Learning Researcer @ Shoffstall Lab 🔭
+- a Machine Learning Researcher @ Shoffstall Lab 🔭
 - a Teaching Assistant for CSDS 310: Algorithms and ENGR 130: Foundations of Programming and Engineering 👯

 <!--